awlondon/d9l294il0oqy-dqr3/docs/tech/workstation_ordering_system_v1.md

 ## Goals
 - Provide a reliable check-in-to-check-out workflow that pairs every member visit with an assigned workstation code.
 - Enable members to login and order from their seats via phone or optional shared tablet without staff intervention.
-- Route orders with clear seat context to the café and runners so table service stays fast and accurate.
+- Route orders with clear seat context to the cafe and runners so table service stays fast and accurate.
 - Keep data models and APIs simple enough for launch while leaving space for later automation.

 ## Roles & Actors
 - **Member/Guest:** Authenticates to a seat, places orders, and receives deliveries.
 - **Host:** Assigns seats at check-in, assists with login issues, and manages check-out.
-- **Café Operator/Kitchen:** Prepares orders with seat codes visible on the KDS and labels.
+- **Cafe Operator/Kitchen:** Prepares orders with seat codes visible on the KDS and labels.
 - **Runner:** Delivers completed orders to seats using seat codes; updates completion status if needed.
 - **System Services:** Authentication, seat assignment, order management, notifications.